Doctoral training at the University of Göttingen

 Academic excellence: Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB)

 The GGNB is nested in the GAUSS for Natural Sciences.
-This prestigious school is run jointly by the University, three Max Planck Institutes and the German Primate Centre (DPZ) and encompasses twelve doctoral degree programmes.
+This prestigious school is run jointly by the University, three Max Planck Institutes and the German Primate Centre (DPZ) and encompasses 14 doctoral degree programmes.
 In 2012, the GGNB was successful in the second round of the Excellence Initiative of the German Federal and State Governments.

 International Max Planck Research Schools (IMPRS) in Göttingen